amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 ##Preparation
 In order to get your website running on amazee.io you'll need to prepare three essential things:
 - Codebase
 This is all your code including Drupal core, themes, modules.
-Best put this up on your GitHub or
+Best put this up on your GitHub or BitBucket Account
 - Database
 Dump the whole Database in a file (to preserve some space and time to transfer compress the file with gzip)
 - Files